 Who May Request Certificate Rekey

-A Trusted Agent or the certificate subject may request certificate rekey.
+Trusted Agents or an authorized representative of a Subscriber may request certificate rekey.

 Processing Certificate Rekey Requests

 No additional verification is required if less than five years have passed since the certificate’s information was verified.
 A Trusted Agent must represent that the rekey request is authorized.